 Mobile payments have become established in Germany in 2020.
 Alongside contactless NFC cards more and more smart phones or smart watches are now being used for payment transactions.
 The first biometric payment methods have already been launched worldwide.
-From 16 to 18 March 2021 EuroCIS will provide the opportunity to find out everything about the current trends and novel technologies in payment transactions.

 Payment by moving just the palm of your hand might sound like science fiction but this actually became reality not long ago.
 In late September Amazon announced that Amazon Go customers will in future be able to check in at their check-out-free stores with their hands.
 Amazon One is the name of the new service, which has so far been available at two stores in Seattle.
 To make use of the service, shoppers simply have to have their palm scanned once at the entrance.
 These biometric data are then linked to the credit card and the mobile phone number and can then be used for identification and release for payment any time.
 An Amazon account is not required.
 The US group not only wants to roll out this feature itself over the coming months but also offers it as a payment method to third parties such as retailers, operators of arenas or office blocks.
 The group is already actively discussing with potential customers, writes Dilip Kumar, Vice President Physical Retail & Technology at Amazon in the corporate blog.

 Biometric processes could become the next big thing in payment transactions.
 Not least due to the Covid-pandemic, hygienic, contactless payment options are enjoying a marked upswing worldwide.
 This is also the case in Germany: according to a current survey in the sector conducted by industry association Bitkom, one in four shoppers now pays with debit or credit cards on a regular basis.